Convex Hulls of Random Order Types: Introduction

 \subsubsection{Setting and terminology}

-We take all our points on the origin-centered unit sphere $\SS^2$ in $\RR^3$, except for occasional mentions of the origin $\mathbf{0}$.
-Two points $p$ and $q$ on the sphere are called \Emph{antipodal}, if $q=-p$.
-A \Emph{great circle} is the intersection of the sphere with a plane containing $\mathbf{0}$, an \Emph{open hemisphere} is a connected component of the sphere in the complement of a great circle, and a \Emph{closed hemisphere} is the closure (in $\SS^2$) of an open one.
+The division of order types into classes leverages a classical correspondence between points and lines in the plane~$\RR^2$, and points and great circles on the origin-centered unit sphere $\SS^2$ in~$\RR^3$.
+A \Emph{great circle} is the intersection of the sphere with a plane containing the origin $\mathbf{0}$, an \Emph{open hemisphere} is a connected component of the sphere in the complement of a great circle, and a \Emph{closed hemisphere} is the closure (in $\SS^2$) of an open one.
+We call a finite set of points on the sphere an \Emph{affine set} if it is contained in an open hemisphere.
+The \Emph{sign}, $\sgn(p,q,r)$, of a triple $(p,q,r)$ of points on the sphere is the sign, $-1$, $0$, or $1$, of the determinant of the matrix $(p,q,r) \in \RR^{3\times 3}$.
+A bijection $f: S \rightarrow S'$ between finite subsets of the sphere is \Emph{orientation preserving} if $\sgn(f(p),f(q),f(r)) = \sgn(p,q,r)$ for every triple of points in $S$.
+Two affine sets have the \Emph{same affine order type} if there exists an orientation preserving bijection between them.
+An \Emph{affine} \Emph{order type} is the equivalence class of all affine sets that have the same affine order type.

+The plane $\RR^2$ together with its orientation function can be mapped to any open hemisphere~$\Gamma$ together with~$\sgn$, therefore relating order types (in $\RR^2$) to affine order types (in $\SS^2$).
+Indeed, let $\tgplane$ denote the plane tangent to $\SS^2$ in the center of $\Gamma$.
+Every affine transform from $\RR^2$ to $\tgplane$ is of the form

+where $A \in \RR^{3 \times 3}$ is non-singular.
+Let us fix such a transform with $\det A >0$, and compose it with a central projection of $\tgplane$ onto $\Gamma$ from $\mathbf{0}$ (which amounts to normalizing the vector from $\tgplane$).
+It is apparent from Equation~(\ref{eq:signdet}) that the orientation $\chi(p,q,r)$ of three points in $\RR^2$ coincides with the sign $\chi$ of their images in $\Gamma$.
+In particular, every such map sends every line to a semi-great circle, and a segment to a great-circle arc.
+Conversely, any open hemisphere can be mapped to $\RR^2$ so that the sign $\chi$ corresponds to the orientation function, semi-great circles are mapped to lines, and great-circle arcs are mapped to segments.

+We divide up the affine order types into classes as follows.
+Two points $p$ and $q$ on the sphere are called \Emph{antipodal} if $q=-p$.
 A finite subset $P$ of the sphere is a \Emph{projective set} if $p \in P \Leftrightarrow -p \in P$.
-We call a finite set of points on the sphere an \Emph{affine set} if it is contained in an open hemisphere.
-An affine set is in \Emph{general position} if no three points are coplanar with ${\bf 0}$; a projective set $P$ is in \Emph{general position} if whenever three points in $P$ are coplanar with $\mathbf{0}$, two of them are antipodal.
+Starting from an affine $n$-point set $A$, we obtain the class of (the affine order type of) $A$ as the order types of all the affine $n$-point sets that are contained in its \Emph{projective completion} $A \cup -A$.\footnote{ The reader familiar with projective geometry may check that two affine sets have the same projective completion if and only if there is a projective map that sends (a realization of) one to (a realization of) the other.
+In other words, each of our classes is the orbit of an order type under the action of projective maps.} We illustrate this idea in \FigRef{f:n5-projective} and formalize it properly in Section~\ref{s:hemisets}.